eu-digital-identity-wallet/eudi-docs-site/reference-implementation/quality-assurance.md

 ## 💎 Code Quality Controls

-SonarCloud works on a set of code quality checks and analyzes code for multiple quality dimensions, across all stacks (Swift, Kotlin, Java, Python).
+SonarCloud works on a set of code quality checks and analyses code for multiple quality dimensions, across all stacks (Swift, Kotlin, Java, Python).
 The checks conducted can be further grouped into the following categories:

-- Security (protecting software from threats, attacks, and unauthorized access):
+- Security (protecting software from threats, attacks, and unauthorised access):
     - Security Vulnerabilities: Flaws in code or configuration that attackers can exploit to compromise the system.
-Through SonarCloud the following security vulnerabilities are identified: SQL Injection, Deserialization, and Command Injection vulnerabilities.
+SonarCloud identifies the following security vulnerabilities are identified: SQL Injection, Deserialization, and Command Injection vulnerabilities.
-    - Security Hotspots based on OWASP Top 10 / CWE Mappings: [OWASP Top 10](https://owasp.org/www-project-top-ten/) refers to a list of the ten most critical web application security risks.
-[CWE (Common Weakness Enumeration)](https://cwe.mitre.org/top25/) refers to a standardized catalog of software weakness types.
+    - Security Hotspots based on OWASP Top 10 / CWE Mappings: [The OWASP Top 10](https://owasp.org/www-project-top-ten/) lists the ten most critical web application security risks.
+[CWE (Common Weakness Enumeration)](https://cwe.mitre.org/top25/) refers to a standardised catalogue of software weakness types.
 Vulnerabilities and hotspots can be mapped to these categories for classification.

 - Maintainability (measures how easily code can be understood, modified, and extended):
     - Code Smells: Patterns in code that indicate potential design or implementation issues.
 They are warning indicators that arise due to potential bad coding practices.
 The [default SonarCloud list per language](https://rules.sonarsource.com/?_gl=1*7ng3p*_gcl_aw*R0NMLjE3NjMzODYzMTMuRUFJYUlRb2JDaE1Jd29LcTlLWDVrQU1WUEtXREJ4MUdXQ0dHRUFBWUFTQUFFZ0tNaWZEX0J3RQ..*_gcl_au*MTkzNjEwODQ0My4xNzYyNDM4OTc3*_ga*MjEyNzQ5NjI2MS4xNzYyNDM4OTM4*_ga_9JZ0GZ5TC6*czE3NjMzODYyNjYkbzYkZzEkdDE3NjMzODY1NzQkajQ1JGwwJGgw) is checked in the EUDI Reference Implementation.